 What then was wrong with eating the fruit?
 Nothing—apart from the fact that God had banned eating it.
 You see, the issue wasn’t the fruit in and of itself.
 God could have chosen anything for the test.
 He could have said, “Thou shalt not carve your names in the big rock at the south end of the garden” or “Thou shalt not skip stones in the elephants’ pool.”
 The issue was whether man would listen to the voice of God—whether man would let God alone decide what is right and wrong—or whether man would usurp the office of God and make his own rules (with the help of the Devil) on what is right and wrong.

 Today the world labors under three awful results of Adam’s fall—sin, the curse, and usurping God’s place in determining right and wrong.
 Sadly, it it not just the world that is usurping God’s prerogative in this matter.
 This serpentine spirit has invaded Evangelicalism.
 Multitudes are actively questioning the straightforward teaching of the Bible on numerous issues of morality—a recipe for spiritual shipwreck.
 They are “rethinking” subjects like the distinction of the sexes, the headship of the man, sexual activity, modesty in dress, drugs, tattoos, and other aspects of pagan culture.
-I encourage you, my friends, to cultivate and maintain a spirit of submission to the revealed will of God in the Word of God and resist the spirit of satanic questioning, “Hath God said”. . .which comes in dozens of slippery permutations. . .does this really mean what it appears to mean?. . .is this God’s view or man’s view?. . .is this the mind of God or is it just cultural?. . .ad nauseum.
+I encourage you, my friends, to cultivate a spirit of submission to the revealed will of God in the Word of God and resist the satanic spirit which questions these plain statements with dozens of slippery permutations of “Hath God said” — does this really mean what it appears to say? … is this God’s view or man’s view? … is this the mind of God or is it just cultural? … ad nauseum.

 “Eyes wide open, brain engaged, heart on fire.”